Multimodal LLM-based Query Paraphrasing for Video Search: Abstract

 \section{Abstract}

-Text-to-video retrieval answers user queries through search by concepts and embeddings.
-Limited by the size of the concept bank and the amount of training data, answering queries in the wild is not always effective due to the out-of-vocabulary problem.
-Furthermore, neither concept-based nor embedding-based search can perform reasoning to consolidate the search results for complex queries mixed with logical and spatial constraints.
-To address these problems, we leverage large language models (LLM) to paraphrase the query by text-to-text (T2T), text-to-image (T2I), and image-to-text (I2T) transformations.
-These transformations rephrase abstract concepts into simple words to address the out-of-vocabulary problem.
-Furthermore, the complex relationship in a query can be decoupled into simpler sub-queries, yielding better retrieval performance when fusing the search results of these sub-queries.
-To address the LLM hallucination problem, this paper also proposes a novel consistency-based verification strategy to filter the paraphrased queries that are factually incorrect.
+Text-to-video retrieval answers user queries through searches based on concepts and embeddings.
+However, due to limitations in the size of the concept bank and the amount of training data, answering queries in the wild is not always effective because of the out-of-vocabulary problem.
+Furthermore, neither concept-based nor embedding-based search can perform reasoning to consolidate search results for complex queries that include logical and spatial constraints.
+To address these challenges, we leverage large language models (LLMs) to paraphrase queries using text-to-text (T2T), text-to-image (T2I), and image-to-text (I2T) transformations.
+These transformations rephrase abstract concepts into simpler terms to mitigate the out-of-vocabulary problem.
+Additionally, complex relationships within a query can be decomposed into simpler sub-queries, improving retrieval performance by effectively fusing the search results of these sub-queries.
+To mitigate the issue of LLM hallucination, this paper also proposes a novel consistency-based verification strategy to filter out factually incorrect paraphrased queries.
 Extensive experiments are conducted for ad-hoc video search and known-item search on the TRECVid datasets.
-We provide empirical insights into how traditionally difficult-to-answer queries can be resolved by query paraphrasing.
+We provide empirical insights into how traditionally difficult-to-answer queries can be effectively resolved through query paraphrasing.